brownplt/B2T2/Competitors/TypeScript/Datasheet.md

 All "Malformed Tables" situations provide readable feedback.

-The feedback of `midFinal` is not pointing out the similarity between the wrong column name, `"mid"`, and a valid one `"midterm"`
+The feedback of `midFinal` is long and not pointing out the similarity between the given, invalid column name (`"mid"`) and a valid one (`"midterm"`)

-TODO
+The feedback of `blackAndWhite` is not pointing out the similarity between the given, invalid column name (`"black and white"`) and valid ones (`"black"` and `"white"`).

+The feedback of `pieCount` can be misleading, as it underlines the table argument but the real problem lies in the other two argument.

+The feedback of `brownGetAcne` is fair.

+`getOnlyRow` is missing feedback.

+The feedback of `favoriteColor` is fair.

+The feedback of `brownJellybeans` is not very helpful.
+It only points out one code fragment that might be at fault, but there are more, including the definition of `keep`, the string constant `"color"`, and the unused parameter `color`.

+The feedback of `employeeToDepartment` is fair.
+It points out that `"Last Name"` is not one of `"Department Name"` and `"Department ID"`.
+From this mismatch, the programmer should be able to realize that they confuse the department table with the employee table.

 ### For each error situation that is prevented from being constructed, what is the quality of feedback to the programmer?

+No situation is prevented from being constructed.